0cean3ea/film-covers/README.md

 ## 👐 Contribute

 If you want to contribute to this repository, please create a folder in `/cummunity` and put your image files in it.
-You are encouraged to create a accompanying `filmdata.json` file.
+You are encouraged to create an accompanying `filmdata.json` file.

 ---